BRAIN-NTNU/WorkshopAI-Cognite-V22/README.md

 ### Install workshop dependencies

-Then to get started with the workshop move into `brain-ntnu-workshop-ai-2022-main` and run
+Then to get started with the workshop in the terminal move into `brain-ntnu-workshop-ai-2022-main` and run

 ```
 poetry install